Felix the Cat (TV series)

 Felix the Cat is an American animated television series featuring the cartoon character of the same name.

-Like The Van Beuren Corporation before, Joe Oriolo gave Felix a more domesticated and pedestrian personality, geared more toward children, and introduced Felix's now-famous item of the "Magic Bag of Tricks", a satchel that can assume the shape and characteristics of anything Felix wants, and several new main characters such as Felix's arch-enemy, The Professor and his bulldog sidekick Rock Bottom.
+Like The Van Beuren Corporation before, Joe Oriolo gave Felix a more domesticated and pedestrian personality, geared more toward children, and introduced Felix's now-famous item of the "Magic Bag of Tricks", a satchel that can assume the shape and characteristics of anything Felix wants, and several new main characters such as Felix's arch-enemy, The Professor and his cigar-smoking bulldog sidekick Rock Bottom.
 The cartoons are divided into two parts, with the first part ending in a cliffhanger resolved after a commercial break.

 A second Felix series, The Twisted Tales of Felix the Cat, aired on CBS in 1995–1997.